petros-d/docs/docs/overview.md

 ## Features

-Astronomer Cloud's architecture enables a few key features:
+Astronomer Cloud's architecture enables a few key features, available today:

 - A secure control plane managed by Astronomer
 - Support for a multi-tenant data plane hosted in your organization's network on AWS (`us-east-1` and `us-west-2`)